hakant/hakant.github.io/source/portfolio/index.markdown

 **NFIELD Web & Mobile:**

 NFIELD is a data collection platform.
-It's back-end is running on Microsoft Azure and it has 2 front-ends: Web and Android.
+It's back-end is running on Microsoft Azure and at this moment it has 2 front-ends: Web and Android.
 Customers can reach NFIELD through their web browsers or using a native app on their Android devices.

-The product and services targeting the Android devices are collectively called <a href="http://www.nfieldmr.com/" target="_blank">NFIELD CAPI</a> (computer assisted personal interviewing).
+The app and the services targeting Android devices are collectively called <a href="http://www.nfieldmr.com/" target="_blank">NFIELD CAPI</a> (computer assisted personal interviewing).
 The product website is <a href="http://www.nfieldmr.com/" target="_blank">www.nfieldmr.com</a>.

 **Social Media Integrations:**